-Scheduled Days Off Day Actual Holiday Falls On Day Observed In Lieu
+SCHEDULED DAYS OFF DAY ACTUAL HOLIDAY FALLS ON DAY OBSERVED IN LIEU

 Sunday Sunday Following Wednesday

 Monday Monday Preceding Saturday

 Tuesday Tuesday Preceding Saturday

 Monday Monday Following Thursday

 Tuesday Tuesday Preceding Sunday

 Wednesday Wednesday Preceding Sunday

 Tuesday Tuesday Following Friday

 Wednesday Wednesday Preceding Monday

 Thursday Thursday Preceding Monday

 Wednesday Wednesday Following Saturday

 Thursday Thursday Preceding Tuesday

 Friday Friday Preceding Tuesday

 Thursday Thursday Following Sunday

 Friday Friday Preceding Wednesday

 Saturday Saturday Preceding Wednesday

 Friday Friday Preceding Thursday

 Saturday Saturday Preceding Thursday

 Sunday Sunday Following Monday

-Saturday Saturday Receding Friday
+Saturday Saturday Preceding Friday

 Sunday Sunday Following Tuesday

 Monday Monday Preceding Friday

-SECTION 3.
-When an employee works a holiday or day in lieu of a holiday, he/she shall be entitled to pay at the rate of his/her base pay, plus holiday premium pay at a rate equal to the rate of his/her base pay for that holiday work actually performed, which is not in excess of their regular tour of duty or is not overtime work as defined by 5 USC 5542(a).
+Section 3.
+When an employee works a holiday or day in lieu of a holiday, they shall be entitled to pay at the rate of their base pay, plus holiday premium pay at a rate equal to the rate of their base pay for that holiday work actually performed, which is not in excess of their regular tour of duty or is not overtime work as defined by 5 USC 5542(a).
 Holiday premium pay is paid in addition to any other premium pay granted for overtime, night or Sunday work and in addition to the hazard pay differential.

-SECTION 4.
-An employee excused on a holiday, day in lieu of or portion(s) thereof shall be entitled to his/her base rate of pay for that time which the employee is excused.
+Section 4.
+An employee excused on a holiday, day in lieu of or portion(s) thereof shall be entitled to their base rate of pay for that time which the employee is excused.

-SECTION 5.
+Section 5.
 Unless staffing and workload do not permit, employees scheduled to work on the actual established holidays or days observed in lieu of such holidays shall be given such day off if they so request.
 The procedures for approval of holiday leave requests shall be negotiated at the local level.
 Upon request of the Union, approval shall be according to seniority, which will be determined by the Union.

-SECTION 6.
+Section 6.
 If the actual holiday falls in the middle of the employee's workweek, the Agency at an employee's request, will change the employee's regular days off to provide three (3) or four (4) days off in succession unless staffing and workload do not permit or such change would result in increased costs for premium pay.

-Excused Absences
+ARTICLE 29 - Excused Absences

-SECTION 1.
+Section 1.
 For the purposes of this Agreement, excused absence is defined as an employee's absence from duty and duty station without loss of, charge to, or reduction of an employee's leave, pay or benefits.

-SECTION 2.
+Section 2.
 Employees may be allowed up to four (4) hours excused absence based on staffing and workload in connection with each blood or platelet donation.
 If proof of attendance is required, employees shall be notified in advance.

-SECTION 3.
+Section 3.
 Employees may be granted excused absence for brief tardiness of up to one (1) hour when the employee provides acceptable justification.

-SECTION 4.
+Section 4.
 Up to sixty-four (64) hours of excused absence, as requested by the employee, shall be granted for arrangements incident to a change in the employee's official post of duty, regardless of whether or not the residence is being relocated.
 Excused absence may be granted up to two (2) years from the effective date of the permanent change of official post of duty.
 Employees may be required to provide justification for the use of this time.
 This Section is not inclusive of any time provided for "house hunting".

-SECTION 5.
+Section 5.
 The Agency shall provide employees with seven (7) days excused absence in a calendar year to serve as a bone marrow donor and thirty (30) days excused absence in a calendar year to serve as an organ donor.